TechDev009/Kine/README.md

             .build()
 ```

-Note: Options provided with individual `KineRequest` will always take priority over `Kine` global configuration except for headers , headers will always be added to individual
-request headers specified by the user
+##### Note: Options provided with individual `KineRequest` will always take priority over `Kine` global configuration except for headers , headers will always be added to individual request headers specified by the user

 Kine requests can be made with `KineRequest` class or using one of the `String` or other extension methods.
 If you specify a callback the call is asynchronous, if you don't its synchronous.
 Exception will be thrown in synchronous (you need to catch them).
-Exception will be delivered to onError callback in asynchronous.
+Exception will be delivered to onError callback in asynchronous except for user error like not specifying a converter and expecting a parsed response.

 ### Get Json